Parts of a Garbage Truck

 Basic Parts

 At the heart of every garbage truck are its basic driving elements.
 These are the parts common to all trucks, including the frame, engine and wheels.
-Since a garbage truck is designed to carry heavy loads when full, all of these elements must be heavy duty.
-Most garbage trucks feature diesel engines and transmissions that allow for a great deal of low-end torque.
-This means a limited top speed but better hauling ability and overall durability.
+Since a garbage truck or roll off truck is designed to carry heavy loads when full, all of these elements must be heavy duty.
+Most refuse trucks feature diesel engines and transmissions that allow for a great deal of low-end torque.
+This means a limited top speed but better hauling ability and overall durability for waste collection.

 Garbage trucks also feature a cab of some sort, in which the driver (and, in some cases, other trash collection workers) can sit while the truck is in motion.
 The cab contains many of the truck's controls, including all of those used for regular driving, though other controls may be placed on the vehicle's exterior for convenience.